Full Tilt Innovate Once More With Multiple Entry Tournaments

 I have said again and again that the new and innovative games are a great source of profit in poker.
 New and recreational players will not grind the cash games or SNGs for long, they enjoy the variations and novelties.
 For this reason I’m recommending that SNG Planet readers get over to the Multi-Entry games now and grab their share!

 Full Tilt are a must-have for tournament fans, with the best (and most innovative) selection of games anywhere on an awesome software client.
-Claim your 100% matched first deposit bonus (max $600) with referral code = SNG600.
-Click to check out Full Tilt Poker right now!
+Claim your 100% matched first deposit bonus (max $600) - click to check out Full Tilt Poker right now!